September 1, 2011

 Butter a 6-cup gratin dish and set it aside.
 Melt 3/4 of a stick of butter in a saucepan, then add the flour and mix in well with a whisk (I used my flat whisk).
 Cook for 10 seconds, then add the cold milk in one stroke and whisk it in.
 Keep stirring with the whisk until the mixture thickens and comes to a strong boil, about 2 minutes.
 It should be thick and smooth.
 Remove from the heat, and stir in salt and pepper.

-Pour the white sauce in a large bowl to cool.
+Pour the white sauce into a large bowl to cool.
 After about 10 minutes it should be cool enough to proceed.
 Add the beaten eggs, cheese, and chives to the sauce, and mix well to combine.
 Pour into the buttered gratin dish.
 Set aside at room temperature until you are ready to cook.

 Bake for 40 minutes, or until puffy and well browned on top.
 Serve immediately for best results.